jasonmar08/Blizzrd/README.md

 ## Future Updates

-- [ ] Add Favorites feature to save past searches
+- [ ] Add "Favorites" feature to save past searches
-- [ ] Implement Sign Up and Sign In functionality
+- [ ] Implement "Sign Up" and "Sign In" functionality
 - [ ] Integrate search by map API coordinates
 - [ ] Allow users to toggle between ºF and ºC